course

 Coding is the art of writing the instructions – also known as algorithms – for a computer to do a specific task.
 To communicate with computers, developers use programming languages.

 Like natural languages, such as English, Russian, or Quechua, programming languages comprise a specific set of syntactic and semantic rules that provide the basics for communication.
-Although natural languages are more complex, flexible, and dynamic, these attributes are also applicable, yet to a more limited extent, to programming languages.
+Although natural languages are more complex, flexible, and dynamic, these attributes are also applicable to programming languages to a more limited extent.

 You can write even the simplest algorithm in many different ways.
 While some flexibility is desirable when developing code, it can compromise efficiency and effective communication, especially when multiple people are working on it.

-As such, readability is a critical aspect when writing code.
+As such, readability is a critical aspect of code writing.
 To ensure that developers are on the same page, most programming languages have developed coding standards.
-These documents provide guidelines and best practices to produce readable, maintainable, and scalable code.
+These documents provide guidelines and best practices for producing readable, maintainable, and scalable code.

 What is PEP 8?